PearlEngineering/project-medusa/README.md

 - Retrieving a list of wallet records
 - Retrieving a single wallet record
 - Transfer funds between two wallets
+  - The source wallet should have enough balance to transfer to the destination wallet

 ## Expectations